 The Therians are a well-designed NPC faction that adds even more variety and choice in a serious manner.
 Yet to win them over, you may need to complete quests such as helping them research the meaning of “Who’s a good boy”

-The Therians as a faction consists of a variety of anthropomorphic animals.
+The Therians as a faction consist of a variety of anthropomorphic animals.
 Close combat wolves, chemist squirrels, and sniper foxes to name a few.
 They work well in packs and if you have ever felt that any of your commanders or heroes was incomplete without their very own Fursona.
 You can buy injectors off of the Therians to turn them into one.

 Just like the Sharkarn, the Therians are an excellent addition to the roster of the game.
 They are flexible, fun, and fit perfectly alongside other NPC factions like the angry gamer spacers.